hl2guide/AdGuard-Home-Whitelist/README.md

 ## 📰 Important

-As of 13 Nov 2024 I've paused updating this repo and am not using AdGuard Home.
+- As of Dec 8th, 2024 I've paused updating this repo and am no longer using AdGuard Home

-This is due to bad release of AdGuard Home (related to permissions) that broke AdGuard Home's install on Windows 11.
+    - This is due to bad release of AdGuard Home (related to permissions) that broke AdGuard Home's install on Windows 11 making it unviable

-After 3 months I'll review this.
-I suggest you consider your options in the meantime.
+- I suggest you consider better options like AdGuard for Windows (paid, but sometimes it's cheap)
+- I'm likely no longer going to update this repo

 ## Aspects ⏺